Grieverheart/v30mz/README.md

 # TODO

-* Fix disp_size for at least instruction 0x73.
-* Implement branching microinstruction.
+* Fix alu D0, and alu handling in general.
+We need to be able to specify both operands in a single microinstruction.
 * Implement pipelining by decoupling the execution state.
 * Implement even/odd address reading/writing.